The Best Restaurants in Collingswood

 The kitchen's fired-up grill at Hearthside.

 There really is a hearth at Hearthside.
 Two, actually—a grill and an oven, both burning wood.
 Sitting at the counter facing the hearths—watching the cooks stoke and bank the fires, the flames doing their work—amounts to an unbeatable dinner and show.
 But wherever you sit, chef/co-owner Dominic Piperno and his crew bring forth bold, delicious meats and fish.
 There is finesse and complexity in their pastas, salads, crudos and desserts, too.
-No wonder the restaurant is on our list of the state’s 30 best.
+No wonder the restaurant made our 2021 list of the state’s 30 best.
 BYO. —Eric Levin

 801 Haddon Avenue; 856-240-1164